Free Product Market Fit Survey Template

 Run it after major product changes, new feature launches, or quarterly if you're iterating actively.
 Track the trend over time rather than obsessing over a single number.

-Can I customize this PMF template?
+Can I customize this product market fit template?

 Yes.
 You can edit questions, add follow-up questions, customize branding, and add your product name.
 The template is fully customizable.